-The Ruby Range Project underlies rocks known to host visible gold mineralization with potential for high grade vein and bulk tonnage deposits.
-The Kluane, Gladestone and JPR properties make up the project area and are 100% owned by Rockhaven Resources Ltd. The property is favourably located within the Ruby Range Gold Belt, an under explored area that hosts rich placer gold deposits and key infrastructure.
+The Ruby Range Project underlies rocks known to host visible gold mineralization with potential for high grade vein deposits.
+The Kluane, Gladestone, JPR and Ellias properties make up the project area and are 100% owned by Rockhaven Resources Ltd. The property is favourably located within the Ruby Range Gold Belt, an under explored area that hosts rich placer gold deposits and key infrastructure.

-The project area is centered 50 km north of Haines Junction and consists of 326 claims collectively covering a 68 sq km area.
+The project area is centered 50 km north of Haines Junction and consists of 430 claims collectively covering a 68 sq km area.
 The Alaska Highway lies 27 km southwest and a major hydroelectric generating station is situated 33 km to the east.
-One of the three properties are accessible by placer mining roads.
+One of the three properties is accessible by placer mining roads.

 The Kluane property hosts numerous native gold and arsenopyrite bearing quartz-carbonate vein zones.
 The mineralized zones include discreet fault-bounded veins and broader complexes of sheeted veins and veinlets with well developed alteration halos.
 The known zones are usually associated with north trending recessive topographic linears, which are quite evident on ridges.
 Very little exploration has been done in the adjacent valley bottoms.

 Previous work on the claims has identified large areas of strongly anomalous gold and arsenic soil geochemical values.
 Follow up prospecting and widely spaced excavator trenching within these anomalous areas have discovered several vein exposures and mineralized float trains.
 More discoveries are anticipated because most of the property is covered by thick till or felsenmeer, and many of the soil geochemical anomalies are unexplained.